pism/pism/doc/sphinx/getting-started.rst

 \begin{figure}[ht]
 \includegraphics{g10km-10ka-hy-usurf} \includegraphics{g10km-10ka-hy-csurf} \includegraphics{g10km-10ka-hy-cbase}
 \caption{Fields from output file ``g10km_10ka_hy.nc``.
-Compare Figure :numref:`fig-secondoutputcoarse`, which only differs by resolution.
+Compare :numref:`fig-secondoutputcoarse`, which only differs by resolution.
 Left: ``usurf`` in meters.
 Middle: ``velsurf_mag`` in m/a.
 Right: ``velbase_mag`` in m/a.}
 \label{fig-secondoutputfiner}
 \end{figure}

-Some fields from the result ``g10km_10ka_hy.nc`` are shown in Figure :numref:`fig-secondoutputfiner`.
-Figure :numref:`fig-csurfvsobserved` also compares observed velocity to the model results from 20 km and 10 km grids.
-As a different comparison, Figure :numref:`fig-ivolboth` shows ice volume time series ``volume_glacierized`` for 20 km and 10 km runs done here.
+Some fields from the result ``g10km_10ka_hy.nc`` are shown in :numref:`fig-secondoutputfiner`.  :numref:`fig-csurfvsobserved` also compares observed velocity to the model results from 20 km and 10 km grids.
+As a different comparison, :numref:`fig-ivolboth` shows ice volume time series ``volume_glacierized`` for 20 km and 10 km runs done here.
 We see that this result depends on resolution, in particular because higher resolution grids allow the model to better resolve the flux through topographically-controlled outlet glaciers (compare [Pfefferetal2008]_).
 However, because the total ice sheet volume is a highly-averaged quantity, the ``volume_glacierized`` difference from 20 km and 10 km resolution runs is only about one part in 60 (about 1.5\%) at the final time.
-By contrast, as is seen in the near-margin ice in various locations shown in Figure :numref:`fig-csurfvsobserved`, the ice velocity at a particular location may change by 100\% when the resolution changes from 20 km to 10 km.
+By contrast, as is seen in the near-margin ice in various locations shown in :numref:`fig-csurfvsobserved`, the ice velocity at a particular location may change by 100\% when the resolution changes from 20 km to 10 km.

 Roughly speaking, the reader should only consider trusting those model results which are demonstrated to be robust across a range of model parameters, and, in particular, which are shown to be relatively-stable among relatively-high resolution results for a particular case.
 Using a supercomputer is justified merely to confirm that lower-resolution runs were already "getting" a given feature or result.